ANSWERTRIVIA.COM: We ask you, humbly: don't scroll away.

 Enter Another Question

-Step 1 : Introduction to the question "What Shakespeare play features the phrase "All the world's a stage"?"
+Step 1 : Introduction to the question "What object was pictured in the world's first color photo?"